rockstor/rockstor-doc/interface/docker-based-rock-ons/bareos-backup-server.rst

 .. _bareos_webui:

-Bareos Webui
+Bareos WebUI
 ------------

 Within the Rock-on listing click the "Bareos Backup Server UI" button.

-Webui login
+WebUI login
 ^^^^^^^^^^^

 - Director: bareos-dir - Other directors can be selected once added to the configuration.
 - User: admin - preconfigured in this install
 - Password: ********** - from :ref:`bareos_envars` above

-Post login the default Webui is displayed:
+Post login the default WebUI is displayed:

 .. image:: /images/interface/docker-based-rock-ons/bareos_webui.png
    :width: 100%